Pavel418890/asyncio-learning/selectors.md

    KeyError raised if it already there, otherwise add it to fds storage and return new `SelectorKey`.

-   4.7. `unregister` - return poped file object from fds storage first trying get file object.fileno() otherwise use exhaustive search.
+   4.7. *unregister* - return poped file object from fds storage first trying get file object.fileno() otherwise use exhaustive search.
 In case if not there KeyError will be raised.

-   4.8. `modify` - get the `SelectorKey` from fds storage first trying get file object.fileno() otherwise use exhaustive search and after that same operation as unregister and register will be called, but lazy.
+   4.8. *modify* - get the `SelectorKey` from fds storage first trying get file object.fileno() otherwise use exhaustive search and after that same operation as unregister and register will be called, but lazy.
 Meaning if updates only data(user context) then used private named tuple method `_replace` and reset `SelectorKey` in fds storage without usage `unregister` and `register` methods at all.

-   4.9. `close` - clear fds storage and reset `SelectorMapping` as None.
+   4.9. *close* - clear fds storage and reset `SelectorMapping` as None.

-   4.10. `__enter__` - return selector itself.
+   4.10. *__enter__* - return selector itself.

-   4.11. `__exit__` - clear fds storage and reset `SelectorMapping` as None.
+   4.11. *__exit__* - clear fds storage and reset `SelectorMapping` as None.

 5. SelectSelector - class used select syscall.

-    5.1. `__init__` - call parent __init__ method and initialize 2 empty sets for
+   5.1. *__init__* - call parent __init__ method and initialize 2 empty sets for
    fds that wait for read operations and the same for write operation.

-    5.2. `register` - call base register implementation and used bitwise operation to distribute registered `SelectorKey` between two sets readers and writers by the type of event received and already checked in base register method
+   5.2. *register* - call base register implementation and used bitwise operation to distribute registered `SelectorKey` between two sets readers and writers by the type of event received and already checked in base register method

-    5.3. `unregister` - call base register implementation that will removed `SelectorKey` from fds storage and return it.
+   5.3. *unregister* - call base register implementation that will removed `SelectorKey` from fds storage and return it.
 Delete particular `SelectorKey` from readers/writers sets.

-    5.4 `select` - return the list of ready for I/O fds.
+   5.4. *select* - return the list of ready for I/O fds.
    Before does the I/O polling check that timeout is None or positive number and initialize the empty list as ready list.

    Pass to select syscall readers and writers sets, empty list for exceptfds and timeout.In case is InterruptedError occur return the empty ready list.
 Result from the syscall wrapped in two sets for read and write fds.
 Iterate over union of these sets fds and does the following steps:
     * define/redefine the `events` variable as 0
     * check that fd in read set if is not check that fd in write set by the bitwise AND operation
     * set the `events` variable to a corresponding value (1 or 2) that depends on the result of previous step
     * call `_key_from_fd` and get `SelectorKey` associated with fd or None in case if there is no fd in fds storage.
     * if key in previous step is not None append it to the ready list tuple of key and actual event that will be finded by the bitwise AND operation on current value events and `SelectorKey.events`.

    On windows platform only sockets are supported; on Unix, all type of file descriptor can be used.

    *Note Windows:* Any two of the parameters, readfds, writefds, or exceptfds, can be given as null.
 At least one must be non-null, and any non-null descriptor set must contain at least one handle to a socket.
 Because of that select for win32 ignore the exceptfds list in python and passing the writefds set and return.

 6. PollLikeSelector - base class sharing between poll/epoll/devpoll inherit base BaseSelector implementation.

+   6.1. *__init__* - call parent init method and define type of selector class

-   Event flags is different between SelectorSelect implementation and between syscalls too, but it is still read and write or read|write with specific implementation in class attribute level.
+   6.2. *register* - return registered `SelectorKey`.
+Call parent register method and set fd in fds storage.
+Event flags is different between SelectorSelect implementation and between sys calls too, but for user client it is still read and write or read|write.
+Each child class has a specific flags attributes.
+With bitwise operation AND define a final value for polling events flags before register them.
+Actual registration happened by the C implementation, where key value storage
+   `{fd: polling events}` used for managing state and specific
+   sys call for registration(description bellow).

+   If some kind of error will be return by the sys call, then on python level exception is silenced, called parent `unregister` method for removing fd from fds storage and error re-raised.

-    6.1. `__init__` - call parent init method and define type of selector class
+   6.3. *unregister* - call parent unregister method to remove fd from fds storage and the same operation in C implementation.
+Two type of error can

-    6.2. `register` - call parent register method and set fd in fds storage.
+   happen:
+    * KeyError if `SelectorKey` isn't registered
+    * OSError which can happen if the fd was closed since it was registered.
+      This error will be silenced.

+   6.4. *modify* - Return modified `SelectorKey`.

+   First of all try to get the `SelectorKey` from fds storage by the file object.fileno() otherwise use exhaustive search.
+If fds storage doesn't include `SelectorKey` KeyError will be raised.

+   Declare a flag that indicating that changes occurred.

+   In case updates only data(user context)  flag will be set to True and then used private named tuple method `_replace` and reset `SelectorKey` in fds storage without usage `modify` C implementation at all.

+   If events was changed.
+With bitwise operation AND define a final value for polling events flags before modify them.
+Delegate actual sys call to C implementation(description bellow).
+On success operation flag will be set to True and used private named tuple method `_replace` and reset `SelectorKey` in fds storage

+   If some kind of error will be return on this step, then on python level exception is silenced, called parent `unregister` method for removing fd from fds storage and error reraised.

 The default selector uses the most efficient implementation on the current platform; kqueue |epoll | devpoll --> poll --> select by the `_can_use` method that use `select` C implementation actually.